 - The partner university will email you a welcome letter with instructions on how to apply for courses and accommodation.
 Contact email@example.com if you have not received this email within four weeks of your nomination.

-- When you have found the courses you want to take at the partner university, you need to prepare a Learning Agreement: this you find on My Pages.
-See our Learning Agreement webpage for more information.
+- When you have found the courses you want to take at the partner university, you need to prepare a Learning Agreement: see Learning Agreement (webpage).

 - Erasmus+ Students: apply for a grant and apply for an online preparatory language course.
-Contact the Erasmus Coordinator.
+Contact the Coordinator of International Affairs.

 - The partner university will send a Letter of Acceptance to you once it has accepted your application.
 Forward this to firstname.lastname@example.org.